bubblesub/bubblesub/README.md

 - **Simple architecture** (Commands ↔ API ↔ GUI)
 - Separate control for persistent inline comments (useful for translating)
 - Newlines support in the editor
-- Seeking is aligned to video frames
+- Everything is aligned to video frames
 - Style editor with realistic preview
 - No bloat